LAST UPDATED: 11/10/2021

 We will now review each part of this adoption request packet one by one.

-- the reasons why you want to adopt a child
+- Reasons why you want to adopt a child

-- how many children you want to adopt
+- Number of children you want to adopt

-- what ages you would like to adopt
+- Ages of children you would like to adopt

-Part 2.
-Request for the evaluation on suitability for adoption (called “Zahtjev za izdavanje mišljenja o podobnosti i prikladnosti”).
+The request for the evaluation on suitability for adoption is called “Zahtjev za izdavanje mišljenja o podobnosti i prikladnosti”.